galloramiro/galloramiro.github.io/talks/fight_against_the_rabbit_hole/presentation.md

 #### Use TDD

 - Baby steps {class="fragment"}
-- And test doeses steps {class="fragment"}
+- And test those steps {class="fragment"}

 --

-#### Left coments on the code with what you tried
+#### Leave comments on the code with what you tried
-1. try to filter by using the date column and I dont get what I expect {class="fragment"}
+1. Try to filter by using the date column and I don't get what I expect {class="fragment"}
-2.  try to filter by combining the date and the value and i dont get what I expect {class="fragment"}
+2. Try to filter by combining the date and the value and I don't get what I expect {class="fragment"}
-3. realize that we where missing some indexes and we dont get what we expect either {class="fragment"}
+3. Realize that we were missing some indexes and we don't get what we expect either {class="fragment"}
-4. Im completly lost nothing works {class="fragment"}
+4. I'm completely lost nothing works {class="fragment"}

 --